Romema: British Mandate

+1948 war

 By 1948, the population was diverse, with Arab, Ashkenazi and Sephardi Jewish residents.
 At the beginning of 1948, during the Civil war, Christian Palestinians and Muslim Arabs living in the Arab section of Romema as well as the nearby village of Lifta were forced out of their homes due to violence from Jewish paramilitary groups such as the Irgun, as well as clashes with Arab militia men.
 Due to the Absentee Property Law, Arab residents were not allowed to return to their homes by the Israeli government, a point of contention for Palestinians who held property there.

 State of Israel

 After the establishment of the State of Israel, Romema became a center of light industry for many decades, home to a large number of garages, foundries, carpentry workshops and factories.

 From 1950 to 1991, Romema was the home of the Jerusalem Biblical Zoo, after access to the zoo on Mount Scopus was blocked in 1949.

 In 2007, as businesses closed and properties were bought up by developers, a master plan was commissioned for the neighborhood.
 Today Romema is Jerusalem's transportation hub: The Jerusalem Central Bus Station and Chords Bridge are located there, and a high-speed railway terminus has been built opposite the bus station.